 Since the cork on the string lights isn’t the prettiest I needed to make a little planter to hide it.
 Easy peasy.
 Simply cut the cardstock into a long strip that’s as wide as the height of the cork.
 Roll the cardstock into a tube and stick the ends down.

 Slip the cork inside the “planter” and add a little moss or coconut fiber on top if you like.
-I think the planter look so much better than the plastic cork.
+I think the look of the planter so much better than the plastic cork.
 It finishes it off nicely and it makes the miniature Christmas tree more stable too.
 And you can just slide the planter up when you want to turn the lights on or off.
+You can also disguise the battery pack with ice cream sticks 😉

-There are so many different ways to display the miniature Christmas tree.
-Put it inside a crate with a few candles like we did, or you can make a whole bunch and use them for table decor.
-They look good where ever you need a little festive cheer.
+There are so many different ways to display the little Christmas tree.
+You can make a whole bunch and use them for table decor or put it inside a deep serving tray with a few candles as we did.
+I love that tray and use it all the time to display miniature vignettes.
+The real miniature Christmas trees that light up will look good where ever you need a little festive cheer.

 I would love to know what you think of the little Christmas tree.
 Is it something you would make?
 Or perhaps these macrame Christmas trees are more your style?

-And if you like the idea, please don’t forget to pin it for later.
+And if you like the idea of making a miniature Christmas tree that lights up, please don’t forget to pin it for later.

 Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉